-We are the operator of, and have 100% working interest in, the Del Mosquito Block.
-We established oil production in the Block in 2002 by rehabilitating the abandoned Del Mosquito Field and subsequently discovered the Del Mosquito Norte field.
-For the year ended December 31, 2014, our average daily production at the Del Mosquito Block was 75 boepd.
+We are the operator of, and hold 100% working interest in, the Del Mosquito Block.
+We established oil production in the block in 2002 by rehabilitating the abandoned Del Mosquito Field and subsequently discovered the Del Mosquito Norte field.
+For the year ended December 31, 2015, our average daily production at the Del Mosquito Block was 7 boepd due to the impact of the temporary shut down of our operations in this block in the first quarter of 2015.